1:08pm July 4, 2017 Dena Jensen

 I would encourage people to listen to this exchange and when you do, to try to imagine you are perhaps an undocumented immigrant who is listening to this exchange.
 It would be great to get some responses, both from this imagined perspective, and your own as well, here in the comment section.

-To me, it is one of the most illuminating discussions I have heard representing the big hurdles we are facing in terms of lack of education of what oppressed and marginalized communities are experiencing here in Whatcom County (especially under the weight of our current oppressive federal administration) lack of support for public critiques and expressions of distress from marginalized communities during this stressful time regarding such topics as immigration enforcement and detention, plus the denial existing regarding concerns and problems of those who are oppressed, and collective protections being provided to people who already have a lot of power such as other government officials or law enforcement authorities at the expense of those who haven’t even been meaningfully listened to yet.
+To me, it is one of the most illuminating discussions I have heard representing the big hurdles we are facing in terms of lack of education of what oppressed and marginalized communities are experiencing here in Whatcom County (especially under the weight of our current oppressive federal administration).
+There is a lack of support for public critiques and expressions of distress from marginalized communities during this stressful time regarding such topics as immigration enforcement and detention.
+Plus, there seems to be denial by our representative regarding concerns and problems of those who are oppressed, and about collective protections being provided to people who already have a lot of power such as other government officials or law enforcement authorities at the expense of those who haven’t even been meaningfully listened to yet.